AntonAyzenberg/toric-diagonalization-slides.github.io/README.md

 The [pixelated image effect](https://redstapler.co/how-to-create-pixelated-image-with-javascript/) by the Red Stapler is used to animate most of the figures.

 Two pictures of permutohedra were downloaded from [Wikipedia](https://en.wikipedia.org/wiki/Permutohedron).
+Kant was downloaded from somewhere.

 ## A friendly note for those who want to make something similar.